Witches Fingers (or soft pretzel dipping sticks)

 - Bake for about 15 minutes (or a little more if your fingers are a bit thicker).

-- They are great to eat while still warm or you can keep them in an airtight container for a day or two.
+- Halloween fingers are great to eat while still warm.
+However you can keep them in an airtight container for a day or two.

 How cool?!